SvenCazier/unicorn_farm/readme.md

 - I should be able to easily and clearly identify what is going wrong in case something does go wrong ✔️

+## Execution:
+- Run dbsetup.sh in root to initialize the database.
+- Start server.
+- Go to 127.0.0.1:PORT/api for docs (and integrated testing).